saikyalsintun/Invest/README.md

 My Biggest UIUX project of all time
 This project is for our school CIMSO hackathon.
 In this project, I have take charge as team leader and also responsible in most aspect.
 Especially in this UIUX prototype.
+You can also check our fully developed mobile app by downloading our rar file name ("cimso_development.rar")

 https://www.figma.com/design/L4RHHikuwQI9su2VdE5Uff/Mobile-Development?node-id=0-1&t=UVTZUq1tp2ixNKxB-1